 Leading up to Thursday, UCPD had received threats and intelligence strongly suggesting protests would turn violent if Ann Coulter did speak on campus, and the department was prepared for violence if she did not as well, said Captain Alex Yao at a press conference on Wednesday.

-After the protests against Yiannopoulos’s cancelled speaking event, the university and campus police were criticized for not cracking down harder on the masked anti-fascist protestors who hit some people with sticks, set a portable generator on fire and smashed property on campus and downtown.
+After the protests against Yiannopoulos’s cancelled speaking event, the university and campus police were criticized for not cracking down harder on the masked anti-fascist protesters who hit some people with sticks, set a portable generator on fire and smashed property on campus and downtown.
 Yiannopoulos had been expected to reveal the identities of undocumented students as part of his talk.

 Yao said the department’s “takeaways” from that event would influence its actions Thursday.
 A large number of officers would be visible, warding off, and ready to respond to, any violent agitators, he said.